UniCredit: Expansion with a new round of acquisitions (2023-25)

 On 2 February 2025, UniCredit owned 4.1% of Generali.
 On 9 March 2025, UniCredit closed a deal to acquire Belgium-based digital bank Aion Bank, as well as Vodeno, Aion's cloud-native core banking system, for €376 million.
 In October 2025, UniCredit discarded the brand 'Aion Bank' and renamed its activies as 'UniCredit Belgium' and 'UniCredit Poland'.
 On 14 March 2025, the ECB gave its regulatory approval to UniCredit for the increase of its stake in Commerzbank to up to 29.9% and, a month later, the Federal Cartel Office (Germany's antitrust authority) also approved UniCredit's plan to raise its stake in Commerzbank to 29.9%.
 In July 2025, UniCredit announced that it had increased its stake in Commerzbank to 20%.
 On April 3, 2025, UniCredit is expected to receive conditional approval from the government for its €14 billion all-share takeover bid for smaller rival Banco BPM.
 The government is reviewing the deal under its "golden powers," which enables it to set conditions on takeovers in strategic sectors.
 While the conditions are still unspecified, they are not expected to pose significant obstacles.
 The review should conclude by the end of April, but UniCredit has until June 30 to consider their options and decide whether to proceed with the offer.
 On April 11, 2025, UniCredit joined a European Banking Federation task force to support defense and security investments.
 Led by CEO Andrea Orcel, the move strengthens the bank's role in financing Europe’s strategic autonomy amid rising geopolitical tensions.
 In May 2025, UniCredit announced a 10-year partnership with Google Cloud aimed at modernizing the bank's IT infrastructure and supporting its digital transformation strategy.
 At the end of May 2025, UniCredit increased its stake in Alpha Bank from 9.7% to 20% and further increased its stake to 26% in August 2025.
+In January 2026, UniCredit converted its synthetic stake in Alpha Bank Stake into a direct holding of 29.8% of Alpha Bank's capital.

+On 16 March 2026, UniCredit officially launched a €35bn takeover bid on Commerzbank, which consists in a voluntary exchange offer valuing Commerzbank at around €35bn and with the stated aim of increasing its stake in the German lender beyond the 30% threshold.
+The takeover bid resulted in UniCredit increasing its take in Commerzbank to 47.6% by July 2026.